Guidelines for Co-hosting an SPI Course

 - Introduce instructors to the class (bios will be provided by SPI)

-- Conduct examination for course (if applicable)
+- Conduct examination for the course with the link provided by SPI

 - Review and adhere to Guidelines for Course Coordinator (provided by SPI)